Goals for the graduate student

 b.
 External examiner

 The external examiner represents the Dean of the College of Graduate and Postdoctoral Studies.
 After the two examiners on the Advisory Committee have submitted their reports and the student has made any necessary revisions, the external examiner reads the thesis, observes the examination as it proceeds, participates in evaluating the thesis and the student's responses during the examination, and afterwards submits a form reporting to the Dean on these matters.
 The College of Graduate and Postdoctoral Studies sends a form for this purpose to the external examiner.
-The external examiner examines the thesis with attention to the way it refers to the area of his or her own expertise, and considers the general persuasiveness of the thesis for an audience not familiar with the field or the discipline of French.
+The external examiner examines the thesis with attention to the way it refers to the area of their own expertise, and considers the general persuasiveness of the thesis for an audience not familiar with the field or the discipline of French.

 c.
 Thesis defence